MicrosoftDocs/learn/learn-pr/azure/intro-to-project-bonsai/includes/2-what-is-project-bonsai.md

 ## Project Bonsai definition

-With Bonsai, your developers can codify what the AI should learn using human-friendly statements like “avoid” and “maximize”.
-They don't need to explicitly define reward and terminal functions.
+With Bonsai, you can codify what the AI should learn using human-friendly statements like "avoid" and "maximize" instead of having to explicitly define detailed reward and terminal functions.

-Bonsai includes integrated simulation software support.
-This software integrates with common simulation software, which means that your developers can build Machine Teaching simulations using familiar software.
+Bonsai includes integrated support for popular simulation software packages like Simulink, MATLAB, and AnyLogic.
+Let your simulation developers build machine teaching simulations using familiar software.

 AI training with Bonsai consists of the following components which work together: